Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm 2/Notes.md

 - If the dot is at the end without the previous symbol being the start symbol then

 Goto table TLDR:
-- If a dot followed by a nonterminal, then
+- If a dot followed by a nonterminal, then put the number of the whole production
+	- ex.